gwangcode/dfview/README.md

 Key presses in the view:

-'Within a screen (right hand):',
+'Within a screen (right hand):'
-  'j: move left a column',
+  'j: move left a column'
-  'k: move down a row',
+  'k: move down a row'

   'l: move right a column',
   'i: move up a row',
   'h: move to the first column of this screen',